surfscape/labs/src/index.md

 This is directed to developers but we also encourage all users to look around.

-It is recommended to use a desktop computer to test/run the studies.
+It is recommended to use a desktop computer to test/run/view studies.

 ## Current studies